Gennie Walker: Storylines

 Gennie gives birth to a daughter at Chas's wedding reception and she and Nikhil name her Molly.
 Gennie is devastated when Brenda is diagnosed with a brain tumour and she refuses treatment.
-Gennie and Nikhil bring the date of their wedding forward because of Brenda's illness, which angers Brenda.
+Gennie and Nikhil bring the date of their wedding forward because of Brenda's illness, which angers her.
 She refuses to have the surgery or attend the wedding.
-On the day of the wedding day, Gennie explains that she cannot get married without her mother there.
+On the day of the wedding, Gennie explains that she cannot get married without her mother there.
 Brenda eventually turns up, but she soon collapses and suffers a seizure.
 Brenda agrees to have surgery, which is successful.
-Gennie later helps Brenda shave her hair off and arrange a hand fasting ceremony with Bob.
+Gennie later helps Brenda shave her hair off and arrange a handfasting ceremony with Bob.

 When Gennie suspects Chas's fiancé, Cameron Murray, is having an affair with Debbie, she hides in Debbie's house to catch them out.
 Gennie records a conversation between Cameron and Debbie whilst sitting at the top of their stairs, in which Cameron admits to killing Carl King (Tom Lister).
 Cameron and Debbie witness Gennie leaving the house and they give chase when Gennie gets in her car and drives off.
 Being a new driver, Gennie panics and starts speeding.
-She loses control of the car and it plunges down a steep ravine.
+She loses control of the car, and it plunges down a steep ravine.
 Gennie survives the crash and Cameron pulls her out of the wreckage.
 While Debbie is calling an ambulance, Gennie begs Cameron not to hurt her, but he suffocates her in order to keep his secret.
 Debbie is devastated when she sees Gennie is dead and believes she and Cameron are both responsible for her death.
 When the police and paramedics arrive, Debbie tells them that she saw the accident scene while driving by.
 Nikhil, Brenda, Bob and Chas are devastated when they learn Gennie has died.

-Nikhil and Molly return to the village in October 2015.
-After seeing Debbie in the Woolpack, he is angry and upset and insults her as he believes she caused Gennie's death.
-Gennie's sister Chas tells him that Debbie suffered just as much from what Cameron did.
-However, he is later punched by Debbie's boyfriend Ross Barton (Michael Parr).